mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *all religions, arts and sciences are branches of the same tree.*
+> *defeat is not the worst of failures. not to have tried is the true failure.*

 </div>
 <!-- quote-end -->